sireum/bitcodec-examples/readme.md

 # Bitcodec Examples

-Bitcodec is a tool for specifying and generating Slang bit-precise (little/big-endian) encoder/decoder for processing raw byte array.
+Bitcodec is a tool for specifying and generating Slang bit-precise (little/big-endian) encoder/decoder for processing raw byte arrays to structured data.
 The specification input is currently a Slang script that construct bitcodec specification objects.
 This allows one to use the full Slang language features (including IDE support) to specify data layouts.

-This repository holds bit-codec spec examples in Slang (`*-spec.sc`) along with their corresponding generated codec in Slang scripts (`*-gen.sc`) and other artifacts (e.g., graph visualization of the specified bit-level data layout).
+This repository holds bitcodec spec examples in Slang (`*-spec.sc`) along with their corresponding generated codec in Slang scripts (`*-gen.sc`) and other artifacts (e.g., graph visualization of the specified bit-level data layout -- `*-spec.dot`).

-Moreover, the generated Slang codecs can be further translated to C to produce native ones.
+The generated Slang codecs can be further translated to C to produce native ones.

 * [Running Examples](#running-examples)
 * [Quick References](#quick-references)